mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/aws/nodepools/scale/index.md

 aws-example-md-0                   4                     4                   v1.22.8
 ```

 In a default cluster, the nodes to delete are selected at random.
-This behavior is controller by [CAPI's delete policy][capi_delete_policy].
-However, when using the Konvoy CLI to scale down a node pool it is also possible to specify the Kubernetes Nodes you want to delete.
+This behavior is controlled by [CAPI's delete policy][capi_delete_policy].
+However, when using the DKP CLI to scale down a node pool, it is also possible to specify the Kubernetes Nodes you want to delete.

 To do this, set the flag `--nodes-to-delete` with a list of nodes as below.
-This adds an annotation `cluster.x-k8s.io/delete-machine=yes` to the matching Machine object that contain `status.NodeRef` with the node names from `--nodes-to-delete`.
+This adds an annotation `cluster.x-k8s.io/delete-machine=yes` to the matching Machine object that contains `status.NodeRef` with the node names from `--nodes-to-delete`.

 ```bash
 dkp scale nodepools ${NODEPOOL_NAME} --replicas=3 --nodes-to-delete=<> --cluster-name=${CLUSTER_NAME}